IshatV412/ICS_Project/IC project/report.md

 ## Introduction

 ### Objective
-- Designing a custom language named C-- with pseud-code syntax
+- Designing a custom language named C-- with pseudo-code syntax
 - Implementing a tic tac toe game where users play against a bot

 ### Key Features